-41092 Network Fundamentals6cp; Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+41092 Network Fundamentals6cp; Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Anti-requisite(s): 31270 Networking Essentials AND 31467 Networking 1 AND 32524 LANS and Routing AND 48720 Network Fundamentals